zlach/Interview/README.md

 - Table displaying content as you add

 ### Instructions
-- Clone the repository on to your local machine
-- Create a new branch
-- Push that branch up and make an initial commit to mark your start time
-- Once complete submit a pull request into the 1A branch

-**OR**

 - Fork the Repo
 - Make an initial commit to mark your start time
 - Once complete submit a pull request into the 1A branch